ATechnocratis/widefox/README.md

 <p>

-Navbar and sidebar width tied together leavig all the vertical space available for each webpage, urlbar will also expand on when needed.
+Navbar and sidebar width tied together leaving all the vertical space available for each webpage, urlbar will also expand on when needed.
 </p>
 </details>
 <details>